-

 Hike 9 km, duration approx. 5-6 h, 230 m ascent

-After a hearty breakfast, you will continue north towards the Kuiseb River.
-On the way, you will enjoy a light hike in the Namib-Naukluft National Park followed by lunch.
-You will continue on to Walvis Bay, a lively coastal town located directly on the Atlantic coast.
-Namibia's largest port city is also known as Walvis Bay and has an eventful history to tell.
-On an excursion to Walvis Bay Lagoon, you can often see hundreds of pink flamingos.
-Later, drive to Swakopmund to your comfortable guest house for 2 nights.
+The morning features a hike at the guest farm.
+After a substantial breakfast, you continue north towards the Kuiseb River. en route, you'll enjoy a gentle hike in the Namib-Naukluft National Park, followed by lunch.
+You'll then continue your journey, arriving in Walvis Bay, a lively coastal town situated directly on the Atlantic Ocean.
+Namibia's largest harbour city is also known as Walfischbucht and has a colourful history to tell.
+On an excursion to the Walvis Bay Lagoon, you can often observe hundreds of pink flamingos.
+Later, you'll drive to Swakopmund to your comfortable hotel for 2 nights.
 (B,L,D)

 Hike 5 km, duration approx. 2 h